brianhoangnhatnguyen/web_development/README.md

 * IDs - gives an element an ID.
 IDs can only be used for one element.

 ## CSS:
+### Properties:
 * RGB - a way of giving color to an element.
 It stands for red, blue, green.
 RGB values can go up to 255 in each column. (color: rgb(red, blue, green); )

 * RGBA - identical to RGB, but with a bonus feature.
 It stands for red blue, green, alpha(opacity).
 Alpha can values can range between 0 and 1. (color: rgba(red, blue, green, alpha); )

 * Hexadecimal (color) - another way of giving color to an element.
-This method uses 16 characters: 10 numbers(0-9) and 6 alphabets(A-F). (color: #f00; )
+This method uses 16 characters: 10 numbers(0-9) and 6 alphabets(A-F). (color: #f00;)

 * Color - gives an element a color.
 This method method uses an exisiting color.
-For example, red, yellow, blue, etc. (color: red; )
+For example, red, yellow, blue, etc. (color: red;)

-* Targeting classes, ids.
-Use "." for classes and "#" for IDs
+* Width - how wide an element is.
+You can set the width of an element by using pixels or a percentage. (width: 200px;) or (width: 50%;)

+* Height - how tall an element is.
+You can set the height of an element by using pixels or a percentage (although I don't use a percentage). (height: 200px;) or (height: 50%;)

+* Padding - the space between the element and border.
+You can give an element some padding by using pixels or auto (although I don't use auto). (padding: 10px;) or (padding: auto;)

+* Margin - the space between the border and outside.
+You can give an element some margin by using pixels or auto. (margin: 10px;) or (margin: auto;)

+* Import URL - I'm unsure at what it does, but I'm guessing it just imports a custom url to add something new to the CSS code. (@import url('https:://www․exampleurl․com'))

 * Selectors - used to target an element (pseudo selectors, universal selectors, element selectors, class/id selectors)

-* Padding - space between the element and border.

-* Margin - space between the border and outside.
+* Pseudo Selectors - targets a special state of an element. (.button:hover{})

+* Universal Selectors - targets everything. (*{})

+* Element Selectors - targets an element. (h1{})

+* Class/ID Selectors - use "." for classes and "#" for ids. (.exampleclass{}) or (#exampleid{})